 Being new to the industry, you won’t always be doing the most fun or glamourous tasks and that may feel disheartening at times.
 But just by physically being in these creative environments, you will absorb so much information about processes, platforms, managing a mixture of personalities and seeing where you need to develop, that it ends up being an immensely valuable experience in your career.
 If you’re asked to work on something that you don’t think is in your remit or doesn’t directly match your skill set, the best advice we can give is to just give it a go.
 Be fearless; try something new and you might find that you enjoy it and are even good at it.
 Early in your career, it’s good to roll with the punches as much as possible.
 You never know, you might find a niche you love and had never considered.

 We hope that this run-down is useful and has given you a clear understanding of vital soft skills you need not only throughout your course, but also upon entering the workforce.
-If you'd like to talk through what gaming courses we offer and join our upcoming gaming panel event, Make Your Mark in the Gaming Industry, feel free to get in touch.
+Please get in touch if you'd like to talk through our game degrees and which is best for you.